Dictionary of Revolutionary Marxism

 “NOTHING CAN BE DONE”

-The defeatest view that the ruling bourgeoisie is all-powerful and can never be effectively resisted, let alone overthrown.
+The defeatist view that the ruling bourgeoisie is all-powerful and can never be effectively resisted, let alone overthrown.
 This is a very common view everywhere, but especially within the U.S. and other imperialist countries.
-It demonstrates that even many people who hate the constant imperialist wars, who hate the povery, exploitation, oppression and misery that the world capitalist-imperialist system brings about at home and abroad, are still themselves so psychologically indoctrinated by the ruling class that they have become unable to lift a finger to fight back.
+It demonstrates that even many people who hate the constant imperialist wars, who hate the poverty, exploitation, oppression and misery that the world capitalist-imperialist system brings about at home and abroad, are still themselves so psychologically indoctrinated by the ruling class that they have become unable to lift a finger to fight back.

 The easiest way for a person to start thinking that he or she has no obligation at all to struggle against the crimes of the ruling class is to first allow themselves to be convinced that “nothing can be done”.
 This false idea is in effect an excuse to acquiesce in the horrible crimes of the capitalist-imperialist system.

 It is of course true that many of the crimes of capitalism cannot be immediately stopped.
 And it is also sadly true that the existence of the capitalist system cannot be immediately brought to an end.
 But there are nevertheless always many things that everyone can do to help eventually bring about this absolutely necessary result!
 We must all educate and organize ourselves to struggle against the enemy.
 We must all seriously study revolutionary theory and learn how best to fight back.
 We must join or form mass organizations to protest and resist enemy attacks on the people.
 We must build a dedicated revolutionary party to guide the overall struggle.
-And we must all help to educate and mobilize others in this spirit of justified resistence against the crimes of the capitalists and their system.
+And we must all help to educate and mobilize others in this spirit of justified resistance against the crimes of the capitalists and their system.
 “Nothing can be done” is such a feeble excuse when there are so many things which are clearly crying out to be done!

 NOUMENA AND PHENOMENA